Fran0616/SQLBasic/README.md

 Structured Query Language (SQL)
 =

 SQL is industry stadard languge for defining, manipulating, and retriving the data in a database.
 It was develop at IBM by Donald Chamberlin and Raymond Boyce in the early 1970s.
 SQL is not a complete programming language but a data sub language.
 It can be divided into two categories DDL, DML.
-Data definition languge (DDL) statments used for creating tables, relationships, and other structures.
-Data Manipulation (DML) statemment used for queries and data modification.
-Selecet, intert, Delee, and update.
+Data Definition Language (DDL) statments used for creating tables, relationships, and other structures.
+Data Manipulation Language(DML) statemment used for queries and data modification.
+Select, insert, Delete, and update.

 CREATE TABLE statement is used for defining the scheme of the database.
 It consist of three parts.
 Column name, data type, and constraints.